Configuring the Settings Tab

 Configuring On Premise

-1. Select Enable settings for on-prem database.
+1. Select the Enable settings for on-prem database checkbox.

 2. Select the Database Provider: